ClintLiddick/presentations/zmq/notes.md

 The C version is the same length.
 And ZeroMQ has bindings for tons of languages.

+It's also easy to integrate into any kind of project, being just a single library with no dependencies.
+It's licensed under LGPL BUT with a static linking exception.
+So no matter how you're packaging or delivering software, even closed source, as long as you don't modify ZeroMQ itself you are safe.

 Let's go back to our first example now and talk about how ZeroMQ works.

 The first API is the Context object.